X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Experiments

 \subsection{Implementation Details}

-X-InstructBLIP is built on the LAVIS library's framework~\citep{li-etal-2023-lavis} atop of the Vicuna v1.1 7b and 13b models~\citep{chiang2023vicuna}.
-Each Q-Former optimizes 188M trainable parameters and learns { $K=32$} query tokens with a a hidden dimension of size 768.
-Table \ref{tab:encoders} lists the frozen pre-trained encoders used for each modality.
-Raw inputs undergo standardized pre-processing prior to encoding: images are resized to \(224 \times 224\) resolution with random cropping and normalization; audio files undergo mono conversion and filter bank pre-processing followed by normalization as in \citet{pmlr-v202-chen23ag} over two 5-second frames; videos are uniformly sampled to 5 frames subject to the same pre-processing as images, and 3D point clouds are uniformly sampled and normalized to 8k points as in \citet{salesforceULIP, xue2023ulip}.
-All modality Q-Formers are pre-initialized with BLIP-2~\cite{dai2023instructblip} stage-1 weights except for the video Q-Former which is initialized from the last iteration of the corresponding image Q-Former and optimized for 15k/5k steps for the Vicuna 7b and 13b models respectively.
+X-InstructBLIP is built on the LAVIS library's framework~\cite{li-etal-2023-lavis} atop of the Vicuna v1.1 7b and 13b models~\cite{chiang2023vicuna}.
+We adopt { \texttt{EVA-CLIP-ViT-G/14}}~\cite{fang2023eva} as the encoder for image and video, for audio { \texttt{BEATs\textsubscript{iter3+}}}~\cite{pmlr-v202-chen23ag} and for 3D { \texttt{ULIP-2} [\texttt{PointBERT} backbone]}~\cite{salesforceULIP}.
+In the X-Instruct setup, each Q-Former optimizes 188M trainable parameters and learns { $K=32$} query tokens with a a hidden dimension of size 768 to select a \textit{single best model} per modality.
+Raw inputs undergo standardized pre-processing prior to encoding.
+All Q-Formers are pre-initialized with BLIP-2 stage-1 weights~\cite{dai2023instructblip} except for the video Q-Former which is initialized from the last iteration of the corresponding image Q-Former.
+Details on preprocessing and training hyperparameters for each modality are included in the supplement.
+The X-LLaVA-style setup linear projection is uniformly initialized and tuned to match the number of trainable parameters in X-Instruct.

-We optimize the model on 8 A100 40GB GPUs using AdamW~\citep{loshchilov2018decoupled} with parameters $\beta_1$= 0.9 and $\beta_2$= 0.999, and a weight decay of 0.05.
+All models are optimized on 8 A100 40GB GPUs using AdamW~\cite{loshchilov2018decoupled} with $\beta_1$= 0.9, $\beta_2$= 0.999, and weight decay of 0.05.
 The learning rate warms up linearly over the initial 1,000 steps from \(10^{-8}\) to \(10^{-5}\), followed by a cosine decay to a minimum of 0.
-Consistent hyper-parameters and templates are maintained for the evaluated tasks, with small modifications tailored to each modality.
-A \textit{single best model} is selected for each modality.
-See details in the supplementary material.
+Evaluation hyper-parameters and templates are consistent across tasks, minimally adapted to each modality as detailed in the supplement.